ZaraAhKhan/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Ruby and Rails 4.2.

+## App Overview

 ## Additional Steps for Apple M1 Machines